Shipping Pre-registered Keys

 • What if I have a custom Okta domain/vanity URL?

-The user receives an email with the randomly generated PIN to their primary and secondary email addresses listed in the Okta Universal Directory (UD).
+The user receives an email with the randomly generated PIN code to their primary and secondary email addresses listed in the Okta Universal Directory (UD).

-• What happens if a user accidentally deletes the PIN email or they are unable to retrieve it?
+• What happens if a user accidentally deletes the PIN code email or they are unable to retrieve it?

 • If I initiate a request using the Group Trigger, will I still see it in the user’s Okta profile?